-United College Ministries of Northern Virginia (UCMNV) reaches out and provides spiritual support to students on the campuses of George Mason University and Northern Virginia Community College, regardless of the students’ affiliation with Christianity.
-Through ordained and peer ministers, UCMNV fosters awareness in students that the greater community cares about them.
-Activities include the “Listening Post,” a place to talk with a person who listens, responds, and provides non-judgmental companionship; campus involvement through organizing events on topics of interest such as world hunger; mission work trips; a weekly meal with informal conversation, and the publicizing of events, activities and resources available throughout the national capital area.
-Little River UCC provides financial support to UCMNV and several Little River members volunteer in various capacities.
+ARISE reaches out to and provides spiritual support to students on the campuses of George Mason University and Northern Virginia Community College, regardless of their affiliation with Christianity.
+Through ordained and peer ministers, ARISE fosters awareness in students that the greater community cares about them.
+Activities include the “Listening Post” a place to talk with a person who listens, responds, and provides non-judgmental companionship; campus involvement through organizing events on topics of interest such as world hunger; mission work trips; a weekly meal with informal conversation, and the publicizing of events, activities and resources available throughout the national capital area.
+Little River UCC provides financial support to ARISE, and several Little River members volunteer their time.

 Food for Others helps meet the nutritional needs of people in Northern Virginia who are unable to provide adequate food for themselves and their families.
-As the largest distributor of free food directly to people in need in Northern Virginia, it furnishes the assistance vitally needed by our unemployed and low-income neighbors, and it provides a safety net for people who suddenly face unforeseen emergencies such as a family illness or the loss of a job or a spouse.
-Little River UCC provides financial support to Food for Others, and Little River members provide assistance by collecting surplus food from local grocery stores, working in the warehouse, and serving on the Board of Directors.
+As the largest distributor of free food directly to people in need in Northern Virginia, it furnishes assistance vitally needed by our unemployed and low-income neighbors.
+Food for Others provides a safety net for people who suddenly face unforeseen emergencies such as a family illness or the loss of a job or a spouse.
+Little River UCC gives financial support to Food for Others, and our members provide assistance by collecting surplus food from local grocery stores, working in the warehouse, and serving on its board of directors.

 Fairfax FISH (For Immediate Sympathetic Help)

-FISH is an ecumenical outreach program that works through referrals from the Fairfax County Department of Human Services to assist people in need in Fairfax County.
+Fairfax FISH is an ecumenical outreach program that works through referrals from the Fairfax County Department of Human Services to assist people in need in Fairfax County.
 FISH provides food, clothing, and financial assistance for rent, mortgage payments, utility bills, gasoline, and medical bills.
 FISH volunteers also deliver food to homes.
-Little River UCC supports FISH financially, participates with 14 other member churches on the FISH Council, maintains a FISH food pantry, and provides volunteers who respond to FISH requests for assistance one day every four weeks.
-In addition, on each communion Sunday, many people bring non-perishable food donations to restock the food pantry.
+Little River UCC supports FISH financially, participates with 14 other member churches on the FISH Council, and provides volunteers who respond to FISH requests for assistance one day every four weeks.
+In addition, on each communion Sunday, many people bring non-perishable food donations to restock the food pantry we maintain for FISH.

-Thrive DC works to prevent and end homelessness by recognizing the dignity and potential of women and men in need and providing services that meet basic needs, educate and empower people, and create community.
-Little River UCC financial support and volunteers help provide services, including preparing and serving two meals a day, free showers and laundry, employment training, mentoring, and more.
-Thrive DC was previously known as the Dinner Program for Homeless Women and is located in Northwest Washington, D.C.
+Thrive DC, located in Northwest Washington, works to prevent and end homelessness by recognizing the dignity and potential of persons in need and providing services that meet basic needs, educate and empower people, and create community.
+Financial and volunteer support from Little River UCC helps Thrive DC provide services [no comma] including two daily meals, free showers and laundry, employment training, and mentoring.

 The White Gift service is a long-standing and cherished tradition at Little River UCC that reenacts the story of the Magi bringing gifts to the infant Jesus.
-As the service culminates, the congregation carries gifts—wrapped in simple white—to the manger scene.
-Through this service, hundreds of gifts are provided each year to needy children served by Shaw Community Ministry in Washington, Annandale Christian Community for Action (ACCA) in Annandale, and Main Street Child Development Center in Fairfax.
+As the service culminates, the congregation carries gifts wrapped in simple white to the manger.
+Through this service, hundreds of gifts are provided each year to needy children served by Annandale Christian Community for Action, Main Street Child Development Center in Fairfax, and Shaw Community Ministry in Washington.